About our dogs.

 Since 1957, Guide Dogs Victoria has been the leading provider of Guide Dogs throughout Australia.
 We have achieved global recognition for the quality of our Guide Dogs and training programs.

 We take the same thorough approach to educating the community about the valuable work of a Guide Dog.
-Learn the story of how puppies grow into Guide Dogs, understand the best way to interact with a person and their working dog, familiarise yourself with where a Guide Dog can and cannot go, and learn about different career paths for puppies.
+We encourage everyone to learn the story of how puppies grow into Guide Dogs, understand the best way to interact with a person and their working dog, familiarise yourself with where a Guide Dog can and cannot go, and learn about different the career paths our puppies can follow.

-Our Guide Dogs provide so much more than mobility benefits.
-They can enhance social participation, well-being, and encourage their handler to try new experiences and challenges.
-Learn more here.
+Our Guide Dogs provide so much more than just mobility benefits.
+They can enhance social participation, wellbeing, and encourage their handler to try new experiences and challenges.
+Learn more about Guide Dog Mobility training here.

 Learn about Positive Reinforcement Training